shiang-luong/interactive-decision-tree/README.md

 * Add the schema in schema.sql to your database.
 * Put your db credentials in _CONFIG.php.
 * Navigate to http://[YOUR SERVER NAME]/interactive-decision-tree/private/editTree.php in your browser.
-* Login using the default username and password (admin/admin).
+* Login using the default username and password (admin/admin) [Note that there is no UI for adding new administrators; you must add new ones in the db manually; code expects for the password to by sha1 hashed;please delete the default account once you have set up].
 * Begin creating your decision tree.

 ##License (MIT)